Rirsc/rirsc.github.io/content/quotes/140203_Magritte_Piensa menudo muerte menos.md

 ---

--Piensa a menudo en la muerte?\
+- Piensa a menudo en la muerte?
--No, no con menos frecuencia que en la vida.
+- No, no con menos frecuencia que en la vida.